 Music Therapy Perspective seeks to be a resource and forum for music therapists, music therapy students, and educators as well as others from related professions.

 The Journal of Music Therapy

 The Journal of Music Therapy disseminates research (edited by A. Blythe LaGasse) that advances the science and practice of music therapy.
-It also provides a forum for current music therapy research and theory, including book reviews and guest editorials.
+It also provides a forum for current music therapy research and theory, including music therapy tools, book reviews, and guest editorials.

 “Its mission is to promote scholarly activity in music therapy and to foster the development and understanding of music therapy and music-based interventions…The journal strives to present a variety of research approaches and topics, to promote clinical inquiry, and to serve as a resource and forum for researchers, educators, and clinicians in music therapy and related professions”.

 The 5 Best Books on the Topic (Incl.
 The Music Therapy Handbook)